PhenonGH/LED_Computermonitorring/README.md

-# Computer Usage Monitor
+# Computer Usage Monitor (WS2812 LED matrix 8x8)

-A **WS2812 LED matrix** project that displays your computer’s current usage in real time.
+A **WS2812 LED matrix** 8x8 project that displays your computer’s current usage in real time.
 Controlled by an **RP2040**, which receives data from a **Python script** running on your PC.

 ---